cferdinandi/adventure/content/adventures/ready-to-play/mermaid-rescue.md

 ### 2. The Woods of the West

 {{%encounter order="a" title="Centaurs and Spiders" optional="true" difficulty="-1" battle="Up to three adventurers: 4 Giant Spiders||Four or more adventurers: 6 Giant Spiders" success="With the spiders gone, the centaurs return to their homes.
-The centaur you first spoke with trots over, shakes your hand, and thanks you sincerely.<br><br>As a token of appreciation, he offers you a gift (the *Guide* should choose a reward).
+The centaur you first spoke with trots over, shakes your hand, and thanks you sincerely.<br><br>As a token of appreciation, he offers you a gift (the *Game Master* should choose a reward).
 You thank him and happily accept it.<br><br>*[If adventurers are not yet aware of the Castle of the North]* The centaur asks where you'll go next.
 You explain that you're looking for a sorcerer and the kidnapped mermaid.
 His eyes beam, and he explains that he saw them pass through earlier that day, headed towards the Castle of the North."%}}
 A centaur gallops by, an urgent look on his face.
 "Is everything ok," you ask.
 "Not at all," he exclaims.
 "Our home has been overrun with giant spiders.
 Can you help?"

 You look a short distance ahead and see about a dozen centaurs running away from their tent village, fearful looks on their faces.